JoonHyeok-hozy-Kim/upenn_mcit/ajiv.md

   - (I'm not sure what specific EMR system I used)

 # 1)자기소개 -투석 간호사 일
+- I have experience caring for a diverse patient population,
+  - including those newly initiated on hemodialysis,
+  - patients with permanent catheters,
+- and chronic dialysis patients
+  - with underlying conditions
+  - such as polycystic kidney disease, gestational hypertension,
+  - diabetic ESRD, and hypertensive ESRD.
-- For a dialysis patient, I would focus on assessing their vascular access,
-  - vital signs, fluid status, dialysis-related complications,
-  - and any other underlying medical conditions.
+- For dialysis patients, I would focus on assessing their vascular access, vital signs, fluid status dialysis-related complications, and any other underlying medical conditions.

-- I would access for signs of
-  1. Vascular access: Carefully inspect and palpate the access site for signs of infection, thrombosis, or infiltration.
+- I carefully inspect and palpate the access site for signs of infection, thrombosis, or infiltration.
-  2. Vital signs: Monitor blood pressure, heart rate, respiratory rate, and temperature for any abnormalities.
+- I monitor blood pressure, heart rate, respiratory rate, and temperature for any abnormalities.
-  3. Fluid status: Assess for signs of fluid overload or dehydration,
-     1. (such as edema, shortness of breath, or hypotension.)
+- I assess for fluid overload or dehydration, such as edema, shortness of breath, or hypotension.
-  4. Complications: Look for signs of dialysis-related complications,( including muscle cramps, nausea, vomiting, and hypotension.)[(TOP)](#list-of-contents)
+- I closely monitor for dialysis-related complications like muscle cramps, nausea, vomiting, or hypotension,
+  - while also considering underlying medical conditions that might impact their treatment." [(TOP)](#list-of-contents)

 # 2. FMC 지원 동기
 - I applied for the dialysis RN position at FMC